One for All: Towards Training One Graph Model for All Classification Tasks: More Experimental Results

 \subsection{Few-shot and Zero-shot Results}

 To explore the in-context learning ability of OFA, we train a single model for all few-shot and zero-shot low-resource tasks denoted as OFA-joint-lr.
 Here, we provide more comprehensive experiment results spanning more ways and shots.
 We also implement three experiments that train separately on node-, link-, and graph-level tasks denoted as OFA-ind-lr.
 For node-level tasks, we train the model using the ogbn-arxiv dataset.
 For link-level tasks, we train the model on the FB15K237 dataset.
 For graph-level tasks, we train the model on Chemble.
-Results for the ogbn-arxiv and Cora can be found in Table~\ref{tab:fs_arxiv_ablation} and Table~\ref{tab:fs_cora_ablation}, respectively.
-We can see that for the Cora dataset, OFA-joint-lr achieve better performance than OFA-ind-lr in all setting.
-This may indicate that the knowledge learned from other task levels like link- or graph-level can help the generalization of the model on Cora.
-For ogbn-arxiv dataset, the results for OFA-joint-lr and OFA-ind-lr are similar.
-The results for FB15K237 and WN18RR datasets can be found in Table~\ref{tab:fs_fb_ablation} and Table~\ref{tab:fs_wn_ablation}, respectively.
-For link-level task, the OFA-ind-lr have better results than OFA-joint-lr.
-This may indicate that the knowledge learned from graph or node level is not helpful for link-level tasks.
-Finally, the results for HIV and PCBA datasets can be found in Table~\ref{tab:fs_hiv_ablation} and Table~\ref{tab:fs_pcba_ablation}, respectively.
-We can notice that joint training can benefit the prediction of HIV in most cases and the zero-shot scenario of PCBA, but the performance of few-shot tasks of PCBA dropped significantly.
-One reason might be the different number of tasks used for training: the graph-related tasks involved in individual training are much more than those in joint training.